MicrosoftDocs/customer-insights/ci-docs/consent-management/import-consent-data.md

 1. Select **Publish** and choose if you want to publish the data source now or schedule it to publish later.
    :::image type="content" source="media/publish-data-source.PNG" alt-text="Control to publish the data source.":::
 1. Depending on the size if the imported data set, it can take a moment to complete the import process

+## Data requirements for consent data

+Consent data will be mapped to a system-defined schema.
+The type of consent data you want to import determines the required data fields.

+### Subscription consent data

+Required data fields:

+- Subscription name
+- Email or phone number
+- Method of contact (email or phone)
+- Consent status
+- Consent start date
+- Consent expiration date
+- When the consent was captured
+- Source of the captured consent

+### Purpose consent data

+Required data fields:

+- Data purpose name
+- Email or phone number
+- Method of contact (email or phone)
+- Consent status
+- When the consent was captured
+- Source of the captured consent